 If you want to take the aggressive approach to building muscle, keep in mind that it will also result in more fat gains.

 Since muscle growth is limited, I don’t see a reason to overeat for a few months.
 You'll end up fat, and you'll have to cut for months before reaching decent body fat levels.

 Take a look at how much muscle you can gain:

 Now, considering those numbers, do you think it’s wise to put on 60 pounds of weight in 1 year?

-Right off the bat, we can conclude that a compound exercise such as the deadlift is going to work more muscles and need more effort to perform compared to a dumbbell preacher curl which only works your biceps.
+A compound exercise such as the deadlift is going to work more muscles and need more effort to perform.
+Compare that to a dumbbell preacher curl which only works your biceps.

-But, both types of exercises have their place in a well-structured training program and both are good for different things.
+Both types of exercises have their place in a well-structured training program, and both are good for different things.